 Thunderbolts and lightning!
-Bohemian Rhapsody, a movie telling the story of the rock band Queen comes out in November 2018.
-The film focuses on who many consider to be the greatest front man in rock history – Freddie Mercury.
+Bohemian Rhapsody, a movie telling the story of the rock band Queen came out in November 2018.
+The film focuses on who many consider to be the greatest frontman in rock history – Freddie Mercury.

-Many Queen fans look forward to watching the biopic, and while many have reservations about what it chooses to show – and not show – Bohemian Rhapsody promises to be a hit, not only among pop culture enthusiasts and fans of the band but also those keen on seeing versatile actor Rami Malek play the charismatic lead vocalist.
+Many Queen fans loved watching the biopic, and while many had reservations about what it chose to show – and not show – Bohemian Rhapsody became a hit, not only among pop culture enthusiasts and fans of the band but also those keen on seeing versatile actor Rami Malek’s award-winning portrayal of the charismatic lead vocalist.

 If you’ve got a few friends who are devoted fans of Freddie Mercury and Queen, we’ve got fab gifts just for them.
 And if you’re also a Queenie, darling, make sure to get yourself some of these fantastic Freddie Mercury gifts that absolutely rock.